March 30, 2020 - Meagan Palmer

 Best Places for Adventure Travel

-If you love an epic adventure type of trip, we assume you love adrenaline-pumping activities too.
-We’d recommend booking travel in New Zealand, Costa Rica, and Canada for some unforgettable moments.
+If you love an epic adventure, we assume you love adrenaline-pumping activities too.
+We’d recommend booking a vacation in beautiful New Zealand, Costa Rica, and Canada for some unforgettable moments.
 Also, if your honeymoon got canceled due to the coronavirus and you both enjoy trying new things, reschedule your marriage celebration trip to one (or more!) of these unforgettable adventure destinations.

 Family Travel Destinations

-Making memories while traveling as a family is unlike anything else.
-However, travel planning for a tribe with kids or grandparents along in the mix can make it hard to please everyone.
+Making memories while trekking as a family is unlike anything else.
+However, travel preparation for a tribe with kids or grandparents along in the mix can make it hard to please everyone.
 Multigenerational trips have become quite popular, so jump on the bandwagon and get planning your next vacation!
+If you’re on a budget, booking a vacation rental for the whole clan could be a great option and something that can be insured under a travel insurance policy.
+Find out what’s covered and what’s not when it comes to booking an Airbnb or vacation rental.

 Cruises may be getting a bad rap with all the coronavirus news, but don’t let that stop you from booking one in the future!
-Cruising is a unique and usually quite relaxed way to travel, as you get a large say in how you spend your time vacationing.
+Cruising is a unique and usually quite relaxed way to see the world, as you get a large say in how you spend your time vacationing.
 That could be spent enjoying the cruises amenities and entertainment or exploring more of the port cities.

 Cruising may not be for all types of travelers, but if you’ve been interested for a while, why not start looking into going on a cruise now?
 Not all cruises are the same, so plenty of options await you!
 Here are a few of our favorites based on destination to give you some insight in finding the perfect one for you: